Intellectual Property Law

 Juris Doctor (JD) students can supplement and enhance their degree with the LST Certificate with a focus in Intellectual Property through the Center for Law, Science and Innovation.
 The certificate program includes focused coursework, mentorship, and extracurricular educational opportunities that allows JD students to dive deeper into IP as a specialty.
 The certificate underscores a JD’s advanced understanding of IP and automatically communicates this to employers.

-• Advanced Topics in IP
+• Advanced IP

 • Comprehensive Patent Practice